 According to Content Marketing Institute, 43% of B2C marketers with a documented strategy considered themselves effective, vs. 33% of B2C marketers who fail to document their strategy.

-You can use Sumall to document your content marketing strategy while also getting insights and data about your target audience that will enable you grow your business.
+App developers designed Sumall to document your content marketing strategy while also getting insights and data about your target audience that will enable you grow your business.

 Here are the simple steps on how to use the app:

 Step one: Join for free.
 On the homepage, input your email address and password.
 Then, click the green “GET STARTED FREE” button.

 Next, fill in your first and last name.
 Then select the time zone that is relevant to you.
 Click the green “GET STARTED” button again: